tenebrius/react-native-navigation/docs/docs/third-party.md

 For more information about how to set up redux read the [react-redux docs](https://react-redux.js.org/)

 ## react-native-vector-icons

-This liabry can be used to set icons as the following example does.
+This library can be used to set icons as the following example does.
 For available icons read the [react-native-vector-icons docs](https://github.com/oblador/react-native-vector-icons).

 ```js